 We’re therefore delighted to announce that we’ve been granted access to some funding to address issues with our car park, which does suffer when we're very busy.

 The current car park is being improved and the overflow car park surface is being adapted so that it can be used all year round.
 This will significantly enhance the arrival experience and initial orientation for our visitors and also reduce the impact the current layout is having on our native trees.

 Before work began, we didn't formalise our parking spaces and people could park anywhere, including directly beneath our historic avenue and two large ancient oaks.
 This had the impact of compacting the roots and was also dangerous for our visitors in case of any loose branches.

 The changes will formalise both our main car park and overflow areas and allow visitors to park with the confidence that they will no longer be having such an impact on the roots of these trees.

 The new parking surface will improve drainage and avoid the puddles and muddy ground we get each year at Croft, which is better for the parkland habitat and better for visitors as it gives them a year-round usable space to park.

-Keep checking our website for further information and updates on when work will be starting and where.
+Keep checking our website for further information on how this work might affect your next visit.
 We apologise for any disruption this may cause in the short-term, but we’re really looking forward to providing an even better service once improvements have been completed.